albertintech/apai/docs/congress/cmf/fema/constitutional-authority-technical-memorandum.md

 The Act does not regulate party activity.
 It regulates the state-administered election -- the mechanism through which public resources are deployed to determine who holds public office.
 Separating that mechanism from party processes strengthens rather than burdens associational rights.

-### C. Multi-Member Districts with STAR-PR (Title IV, Sections 402-403)
+### C. Multi-Member Districts with STAR-PR (Title IV, Section 402)

 Constitutional Authority: See Section IV above (historical precedent, 1967 Act repeal authority, Supreme Court validation).

 Additional Considerations:

 Voting Rights Act Compliance: The Act's proportional representation actually enhances VRA compliance by eliminating the vote dilution concern that motivated both the 1967 Act and the *White v.
 Regester* challenge.
 Under STAR-PR, minority communities achieving 15-20% support win proportional representation, no majority can sweep all seats through bloc voting, geographic concentration is no longer required for minority representation, and the mathematical structure prevents dilution regardless of district drawing.
+Where the Department of Justice determines that an algorithmically generated district configuration violates the VRA, the ESO applies the minimum boundary adjustment necessary to achieve compliance while preserving algorithmic neutrality for the remainder of the state's configuration (Section 403(e)).
+Section 410(d) establishes safeguards for this process, including specificity requirements, dual map publication, and expedited three-judge-panel judicial review with direct Supreme Court appeal.

 Equal Protection: Multi-member districts with proportional allocation satisfy "one person, one vote" requirements.
 Each voter casts an equivalent ballot (same scoring range), each vote contributes proportionally to outcomes, district populations are substantially equal, and no voter's ballot has greater or lesser weight.